-Student records provide information that can be used to develop the best educational program for each student.
-Care must be exercised by school staff to assure that student records are treated confidentially, and that the information is relevant, accurate and appropriate.
+Student records to provide information that can be used to develop the best possible educational program for each student.
+A student's record contains information useful for advisement, counseling, individual instructional program design, recommendations for advanced study, job placement and other information needed for making appropriate educational decisions.
+Care must be exercised by the school staff to assure that student records are treated confidentially, and that the information is relevant, accurate, and appropriate.